Leta-Kasahun/springboot-fundamental-G4/README.md

 # Spring Boot Fundamentals – Group 4
 This repository contains the Group 4 assignment demonstrating the fundamentals of Spring Boot.
 It includes a complete project setup, Maven configuration steps, folder structure explanation, and a basic REST API implementation.
-This document is written in IEEE-style formatting and prepared for software engineering students learning Spring Boot.

 ---